-- 37. An Inpatient stay determined not Medically Necessary while you are waiting for a different level of care, such as Skilled Nursing Facility or home care, whether or not it is available to you. - Treatment for willfully uncooperative or intractable patients. - 39.
-Institutional or Custodial Care for the physically or mentally handicapped. - 40.
+- 38. An Inpatient stay determined not Medically Necessary while you are waiting for a different level of care, such as Skilled Nursing Facility or home care, whether or not it is available to you. - 39.
+Treatment for willfully uncooperative or intractable patients. - 40.
+Institutional or Custodial Care for the physically or mentally handicapped. - 41.
 Mandated treatment, including court-ordered treatment, unless such treatment is Medically Necessary, ordered by a Provider and covered under this document.

-41. Non-medical charges, such as:

-- taxes; - postage, shipping and handling charges; - · charges for Home Health Medical Social Work visits; - a penalty for failure to keep a scheduled visit; or - fees for copies of medical records, transcripts or completion of a claim form. - 42.
+- 42. Non-medical charges, such as: - taxes; - postage, shipping and handling charges; - · charges for Home Health Medical Social Work visits; - a penalty for failure to keep a scheduled visit; or - fees for copies of medical records, transcripts or completion of a claim form. - 43.
 Nutritional counseling beyond three Outpatient visits per Plan Year.
 This exclusion does not apply to the treatment of diabetes, metabolic diseases or eating disorders.
-Prior approval beyond three Outpatient visits is required for the treatment of metabolic diseases or eating disorders. - 43.
-Food and nutritional formulae or supplements, except for "medical foods" prescribed for the Medically Necessary treatment of an inherited metabolic disease or prescription formulae and supplements administered through a feeding tube. - 44.
-Orthodontics, including orthodontics performed as adjunct to orthognathic Surgery or in connection with accidental injury. - 45.
-Personal hygiene items. - 46.
-Personal service, comfort or convenience items. - 47.
-Photography services, photographic supplies or film development supplies or services (for example, external ocular photography or photography of moles to monitor changes). - 48.
-Physical fitness equipment, braces and devices intended primarily for use with sports or physical activities other than Activities of Daily Living (e.g., knee braces for skiing, running or hiking); weight loss or exercise programs; health club or fitness center memberships. - 49.
-Pneumatic cervical traction devices except when the patient has a diagnosis of Temporomandibular Joint Syndrome (TMJ); gravity assisted traction devices. - 50.
-Prescription Drugs and Biologics newly approved by the Food and Drug Administration until they have been reviewed by the Pharmacy and Therapeutics Committee. - 51.
+Prior approval beyond three Outpatient visits is required for the treatment of metabolic diseases or eating disorders. - 44.
+Food and nutritional formulae or supplements except for "medical foods" prescribed for the Medically Necessary treatment of an inherited metabolic disease or formulas and supplements administered through a feeding tube as determined to be Medically Necessary.
+Note: This exclusion does not apply to 100% amino acid formula, which may be determined as Medically Necessary for children under 5. - 45.
+Orthodontics, including orthodontics performed as adjunct to orthognathic Surgery or in connection with accidental injury. - 46.
+Personal hygiene items. - 47.
+Personal service, comfort or convenience items. - 48.
+Photography services, photographic supplies or film development supplies or services (for example, external ocular photography or photography of moles to monitor changes). - 49.
+Physical fitness equipment, braces and devices intended primarily for use with sports or physical activities other than Activities of Daily Living (e.g., knee braces for skiing, running or hiking); weight loss or exercise programs; health club or fitness center memberships. - 50.
+Pneumatic cervical traction devices except when the patient has a diagnosis of Temporomandibular Joint Syndrome (TMJ); gravity assisted traction devices. - 51.
+Prescription Drugs and Biologics newly approved by the Food and Drug Administration until they have been reviewed by the Pharmacy and Therapeutics Committee. - 52.
 Replacement of lost, stolen, or destroyed Prescription Drugs or Biologics received through your medical benefit.